bbauska/W3Cx-3of5/README.md

 <ul>
 <li>It uses the HTML5 elements &lt;nav&gt;, &lt;footer&gt;, &lt;header&gt;.</li>
 <li>It shows the use of CSS3 2D transformations (scale, translate, and rotate).</li>
-<li>It shows how to handle DOM events using JavaScript and how to modify CSS properties of the <video> element from JavaScript.</li>
+<li>It shows how to handle DOM events using JavaScript and how to modify CSS properties of the &lt;video&gt; element from JavaScript.</li>
 </ul>

 <h4>Example #2: how to track all possible events and manipulate many properties</h4>